AAli107/Consyl-Engine/README.md

 1. **hitLoc** - The impact location of the Raycast.
 2. **hitObject** - It's the GameObject that got hit.
-3. **hit** - A boolean variable that tells whether the raycast hits something or not.
+3. **hit** - A boolean variable that tells whether the raycast hits a GameObject or not.
+4. **distance** - it's the distance between the starting and hit points.